Inedo/inedo-docs/ProGet/feeds/other-types.md

 ### Conda (Anaconda) Packages: probably not

-We've had some interest in [Conda packages](https://docs.conda.io/en/latest/), and wrote up our thoguhts in the community forums.
+We've had some interest in [Conda packages](https://docs.conda.io/en/latest/), and wrote up our thoughts in the community forums.
 Please add to [QA#2901](https://forums.inedo.com/topic/2901) to share your thoughts!

 ### CocoaPods: no actual interest